Ph.D. in Environment and Sustainability

 Overall approach to evaluating applications

 Applicants must have completed a bachelor’s degree.
 In addition, the program’s specific requirements for applications are listed below.
 While we require these materials for all applications, we stress that our evaluation of applications will be holistic.
 We will weigh all aspects of applications to form an assessment of candidates’ likely fit with, and contribution to, the program.
+We do not make admission decisions based on any single factor, including standardized test scores.

 Applications to the PhD program in Environment and Sustainability must be submitted online via the general application form for admission to graduate study at UCLA.